 (1903)

-Movie In the film by Alexei Uchitel, Matilda, played by the Polish actress Michalina Olshanska, is a brilliant beauty.
-It is no coincidence that such passions rage around the beautiful polka.
-Matilda was supposed to play Keira Knightley, but she became pregnant and had to look for a replacement.
-Mikhalina is not a dancer, she is an actress, violinist and singer, but with a height of 1.65 m, the girl is ballet.
-Kshesinskaya was not 18 when, in March 1890, she met the Tsarevich.
+Movie In the film by Alexei Uchitel, Matilda, played by Polish actress Michalina Olshanska, is a brilliant beauty.
+It is no coincidence that such passions rage around the beautiful Polish woman.
+Keira Knightley was supposed to play Matilda, but she became pregnant and a replacement had to be found.
+Mikhalina is not a dancer, she is an actress, violinist and singer, but with a height of 1.65 m, the girl has ballet height.
+Kshesinskaya was not 18 when in March 1890 she met the Tsarevich.
 Mikhalina is 25, and this is appropriate: the film is not about romance, but about passion.
-Matilda, or Malya, as her relatives called her, Olshanskaya's strong-willed and wayward.
-Kshesinskaya was really distinguished by a strong character.
-For more than ten years she reigned on the stage of the Mariinsky Theatre.
+Matilda, or Malya, as her relatives called her, is strong-willed and capricious in Olshanskaya.
+Kshesinskaya was really distinguished a strong character.
+For more than ten years she reigned on the stage of the Mariinsky Theater.
 The great Tamara Karsavina and Anna Pavlova had the status of the first ballerinas, but there was only one prima - Kshesinskaya.

-Story Matilda was not beautiful.
-A large nose, wide eyebrows...
-In reviews of ballets with the participation of the "prima ballerina assolute" (as Matilda was called), a lot is said about her "physical charm", but compliments about her appearance are restrained.
-The graceful Kshesinskaya (the ballerina's height is 1.53 m) was praised for having "a lot of life, fire and gaiety."
-Perhaps in these words lies the secret of the magical charm of Matilda, who said about herself: "By nature, I was a coquette."
-She loved and knew how to live, enjoy luxury and surround herself with the first men of the state, who have the power to give everything she wants.
+Story Matilda was not a beauty.
+Large nose, wide eyebrows...
+In reviews of ballets with the participation of the “prima ballerina assoluta” (as Matilda was called), a lot is said about her “physical charm,” but compliments to her appearance are restrained.
+The graceful Kshesinskaya (the ballerina is 1.53 m tall) was praised for having “a lot of life, fire and gaiety.”
+Perhaps these words contain the secret of Matilda’s magical charm, who said about herself: “By nature I was a coquette.”
+She loved and knew how to live, enjoy luxury and surround herself with the first men of the state, who had the power to give everything she wanted.

 Lars Eidinger as Nikolai